International Vaccine Allocation: An Optimization Framework: SEIR Model

 \section{SEIR Model}

-We first present a Susceptible, Exposed, Infectious, and Recovered (SEIR) model with additional states for vaccinated individuals, making it a \say{SEIR-V} model.
-The model can be used at a global scale with a small number of geographic areas $a \in \mathcal{A} = \{1,...,n_a\}$.
-The areas interact through virus mutation: a more contagious variant emerges after a given amount of infections and then spreads to the other areas after a fixed time lag.
-The model is also aggregate in that age groups or risk groups are not considered.
-The model is optimistic in that there is no transmission between areas due to travel, but pessimistic in that there is complete mixing within each area.
+This section presents a Susceptible, Exposed, Infectious, and Recovered (SEIR) model with additional states for vaccinated individuals, making it a \say{SEIR-V} model.
+There are a small number of geographic areas $a \in \mathcal{A} = \{1,...,n_a\}$ that interact through virus mutation: a more contagious variant emerges after some number of infections and then spreads to the other areas after a fixed time lag.
+Separate age or risk groups are not considered.